 Caution: Determining whether an employer is part of a controlled group can be complicated and small details can be very important.
 It is highly recommended that an attorney or accountant familiar with the entity's entire setup make this determination.
-If an employer incorrectly determines that it is not "large" because it omitted an entity that should have been included, the employer may have to pay significant penalties.
+If an employer incorrectly determines that it is not an ALE because it omitted an entity that should have been included, the employer may have to pay significant penalties.

-Q29: If an employer knows it is a large employer, does it need to know exactly how many full-time and full-time equivalent employees it has?
+Q29: If an employer knows it is an ALE, does it need to know exactly how many full-time and full-time equivalent employees it has?

 A29: The reporting rules will generally require an employer to report the total number of employees and the number of full-time employees for each month.
-The first reports will be due in early 2016, based on 2015 data.